QUASI-DEV/www/md/faq.md

 They won't have to, as only renting access to the lock costs money.
 Any active user (which could also include the owner) only need to send [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-Overview)-signed messages (which do not cost anything) to open or close the Slock.

+Furthermore, the owner of the Slock can set the price to use the Slock to 0 while maintaining a deposit amount, and remotely share any item they want, enabling a trustless Sharing Economy.

 ### Will users be able to use a debit or credit card to open a Slock?